When buying off-the-plan, there are some key factors that you should consider

 Developer's ability to make changes post Contract

 Most contracts allow maximum flexibility for the developer to make such amendments to the plans and/or specifications as may be necessary for the developer to complete the project.
-This could include changes to location of your car space, internal area of the property changes, changes to fixtures, fittings and finishes etc.
+This could include changes to location of your car space, internal area of the floor plan changes, changes to fixtures, fittings and finishes etc.

 Property market volatility and valuation not stacking up to the price